Skip to content

 Section titled “Three games, one name: AC vs ACC vs AC Evo”

-• Assetto Corsa (AC) — Steam app 244210, released December 19 2014, ~$19.99 base and frequently 75-80% off.
+• Assetto Corsa (AC) is Steam app 244210, released December 19 2014, ~$19.99 base and frequently 75-80% off.
 Road cars, GT, vintage, open-wheel, plus a massive free mod ecosystem.
 PC modding is the entire reason it’s still relevant.

-• Assetto Corsa Competizione (ACC) — the official GT World Challenge / Blancpain title.
+• Assetto Corsa Competizione (ACC) is the official GT World Challenge / Blancpain title.
 GT3, GT4, and a few cup cars only, on laser-scanned tracks with a sophisticated tire and weather model.
 No general mod support.

 Original Assetto Corsa: old engine, endless content